(1916–1964)

 Monday, 1 January 1917

-Ach-na-Cloich station temporarily closed.
+Ach-na-Cloich station temporarily closed as a wartime economy.

 Sunday, 1 June 1919